How to install a floor

 If you have a concrete base then gluing down your timber floor is a popular method.
 I have to warn you preparation is the key to success, along with patience.
 You also have to consider schedules for gluing down a timber floor as you have to wait for the glues to set.Advantages

 The new kid on the block so to speak.
 This is a new method for fitting a floor which is rapidly becoming very highly sought-after.
-In a sense this is the same as gluing down your floor but the glue is attached to the underlay.Advantages
+We offer 2 different types of underlay system.Advantages

-Junckers flooring invented this system back in the day but foolishly did not patent the idea.
-Now there are a number of clip system solid timber floors but they all essentially all work in the same way.
+Junckers flooring have their own unique clip system for installing their floors.
 The metal clip is attached to the back of the board and clips into the board next to it.Advantages

 There are essential two categories available for vinyl flooring which is 'sheet vinyl' or 'vinyl tiles'.